efox4335/edsa/README.md

 # Edsa Readme
 A data structures and algorithms library written in c.
+Should not be used to store sensitive information.
 ## Supported data structures/algorithms
 | Data structure/Algorithm | Description |
 | --- | --- |